 Workers' comp adjusters are skilled in getting the most favorable outcome for their company.
 However, with the proper preparation and knowledge, you can stand up to them and get the benefits you deserve.

-If you are an injured worker, one of our experienced disability attorneys can give you a free consultation to make sure you are treated fairly.
+If you are an injured worker, Schmidt & Clark, LLP experienced disability attorneys can give you a free consultation to make sure you are treated fairly.